epearcecrump/poseEstimationC-/README.md

 3) to set a height of 360 pixels and a width of 240 pixels for your input image (say, `input.jpg`):

 `./main -p=input.jpg -u=360 -w=240`

+4) to pass in a video file named `input.mov` and output it to a file called `output.mov` with a height of 640 pixels and a width of 360 pixels:

+`./main -v -p=input.mov -o=output.mov -u=640 -w=360`

+Note that the `-v` flag needs to be set for a video to be output.

 ## 3) To terminate the program whilst it is running: